-Living a healthy life is always a hard dream to live on, thanks to these vegetables don't need any cooking process before you can eat them.
-Boiling and cooking some vegetables can get rid of vitamins B and C, and deep-frying adds more fat and calories to your meals.
+Living a healthy life is always a hard dream because these vegetables don't need any cooking process before you can eat them.
+Boiling and cooking some vegetables can eliminate vitamins B and C, and deep-frying adds more fat and calories to your meals.
 Even though you might be washing your veggies and fruits under a running tap in your kitchen sink or bowl, you must have heard of an ultrasonic fruit and vegetable purifier.
 It is an ultrasonic cleaning machine that uses frequency sound to clean your items efficiently and effectively.
-The device has different applications from healthcare and manufacturing industries to washing of food items.
+The device has different applications, from the healthcare and manufacturing industries to washing food items.

 Also Read Top 5 Vegetables You Should Never Eat Raw Must Always Cook